Jyothish9988/Snake-and-apple-game-Python/README.md

 pip install pygame</p>

 <h2>Descriptions</h2>
-<p> is a basic implementation of the classic Snake game using the Pygame library.
+<p> This is a basic implementation of the classic Snake game using the Pygame library.
 It begins by initializing the necessary libraries, including Pygame for game development, time for handling time-related functions, and random for generating random numbers.
 The script then defines color constants using RGB values.
 The game window is set up with specific dimensions, and a clock object is created to control the game's speed.

 The characteristics of the snake and apple are configured, specifying the size of each snake segment (snake_block) and the speed of the snake (snake_speed).
 Additionally, fonts are set for displaying text in the game.
 Two functions are defined to handle the display of the player's score and the drawing of the snake on the game window.